 Within an hour of this conversation I was told that a senior Probation Officer was trying to find me a placement in another Approved Premises.

-I spoke to the manager of the Brighton AP and got him to extend my stay until the Monday.
+I spoke to the manager of the AP and got him to extend my stay until the Monday.

 On the the Friday afternoon I had a call from Probation telling me I had to leave the AP by 10am on Monday 15th January and I had to be a Guildford Probation office by 11.30am.
-I told her I had a property viewing and I had to sign on at the Job Centre in Brighton that morning and was promptly told to cancel the viewing and not to worry about signing on. (that’s OK for her to say) so, as I had hired a car to make the move because I have a lot of paperwork relating to my pending appeal, I contacted the Job Centre who were very understanding and moved my signing to the next day so once I returned the car I could then sign on.
+I told her I had a property viewing and I had to sign on at the Job Centre that morning and was promptly told to cancel the viewing and not to worry about signing on. (that’s OK for her to say) so, as I had hired a car to make the move because I have a lot of paperwork relating to my pending appeal, I contacted the Job Centre who were very understanding and moved my signing to the next day so once I returned the car I could then sign on.
 I also contacted the estate agent and moved the viewing to the following day.

 I left probation and went to the hostel.

-The following morning I left early to go back to Brighton to return the car and sign on.
+The following morning I left early to go back to return the car and sign on.
 I met the estate agent to view the “Studio Flat” (which turned out to be a compact and bijou bedsit) at £525 per month.
 The estate agent told me that is wasn’t now available on the following Friday as advertised because there was a two week delay in the person moving out.

-I returned to the Guildford AP, and the following day rang Probation and submitted the address to the “Studio Flat” for them to approve, and spent the next few days desperately trying to find somewhere to live in Brighton and submitted two further addresses to Probation to be authorised.
+I returned to the Guildford AP, and the following day rang Probation and submitted the address to the “Studio Flat” for them to approve, and spent the next few days desperately trying to find somewhere to live and submitted two further addresses to Probation to be authorised.

 Probation told me they had approved the “Studio Flat” as the Police PPU (Public Protection Unit) had spoken to the estate agent and as it was self contained it was OK.